Posts Tagged ‘facebook’

 WPT Playing Dirty on Facebook?

-I think we all understand the nature of the WSOP’s push for their play-money online poker game on Facebook, which is being heavily advertised on commercials during ESPNs broadcast of the WSOP main event.
+I think we all understand the nature of the WSOP’s use of SMM services like Social Zinger to push for their play-money online poker game on Facebook and Instagram.
+It is also being heavily advertised on commercials during ESPNs broadcast of the WSOP main event.
 People seeking more information, however, could be mistakenly led to the Facebook page promoting action with the WPT, arguably one of their biggest competitors for this market.

 Check out the potentially confusing appropriation of the WSOP logo in an ad currently being served up to hundreds of thousands of fans of “poker” on Facebook: